RommelTJ/ml_learning/deep_learning_for_coders/lesson3/01_Lesson3.md

 A VBox is a vertical box to create your GUI.

-Voila takes a notebook and only displays the widgets.
+Voilà takes a notebook and only displays the widgets.
 This lets you run it in a mobile app.

-Binder is a tool to paste the path to your notebook on Github and generates a URL that anyone can use.
+Binder is a tool to paste the path to your notebook on GitHub and generates a URL that anyone can use.

 Things are deployed using a CPU, not a GPU.
 This is fine since you're not processing many images.
 CPU is cheaper.